techwizzy/task-manager/README.md

 # task-manager
-A Simple Laravel project to help manage projects and tasks
+A Simple  project to help manage projects and tasks

+Features:
+User Management
+Projects Management
+Clients Management
+Tasks Management

+Created using Laravel and AdminLTE